/

 Introduction to M.Eng. and M.S. in Engineering

-The Master of Science (M.S.) in Engineering program, on the other hand, is heavily focused on research and typically prepares students for positions in academia or advanced research and development.
-Many Masters of Science programs require students to write a thesis, which further highlights the importance of students’ theoretical understanding and research abilities.
+In contrast, the Master of Science (M.S.) in Engineering program focuses heavily on research and prepares students for roles in academia or advanced research and development.
+Many M.S. programs require students to complete a thesis, underscoring the importance of their theoretical knowledge and research capabilities.

 Key Differences Between M.Eng. and M.S. in Engineering